cliffhall/Fismo/README.md

 - ✅ CI build and test with Github Actions
 - ✅ High level architecture documentation
 - ✅ API documentation
+- ✅ Initialization and access of machine-specific storage slots
-- 👉 Machine operation tests (multi-step operation of machine examples)
+- ✅ Example machine tests (multi-step operation of machine examples)
 - 👉 Explore minimal clones for cheap deployments
 - 👉 Javascript NPM package for interacting with Fismo
 - 👉 "How to create and run FSMs on Fismo" doc